 Jackson Jirard makes his New Repertory Theatre debut with this production of Oliver!
 He’s danced professionally with Ballet Austin in Texas, Sacramento Ballet in California, and Jose Mateo Ballet Theatre here in Massachusetts.
 He was also an Assistant Choreographer for Columbia Pictures’ Little Women (2019) and made his musical debut in the Umbrella Stage Company’s first professional show 42nd Street.
 He holds a BA in Psychology from Stanford University, and an M.Ed in Human Development and Psychology from Harvard Graduate School of Education.
 Jackson was born in New Orleans and raised in Pennsylvania.

-Daniela Delahuerta makes her New Repertory Theatre debut with this production of Oliver!.
+Daniela Delahuerta (she/her/hers) made her New Repertory Theatre debut in our 2019/20 season production of Oliver!.
 Recent credits include Diana Morales in A Chorus Line (Roxy Regional), Anita in West Side Story (Tibbits Opera House), Ensemble in Evita (Riverside Theatre), and Liz in Chicago (Phoenix Theatre).
 She teaches voice at Manhattan Studio of Music in New York City.
 Originally from Mexicali, Baja California, Mexico, she currently resides in New York City.